kailash-manasarovar/statement/docs/timeline/2024/may.md

 ## Madrid

-- I head to Madrid from the 5th to the 11th of May.
-I'm flying out of Madrid on the 11th May to Bali for an event with work.
+- I head to Madrid and stay from the 5th to the 11th of May.
+- I'm flying out of Madrid on the 11th May to Bali for an event with work and need to get away from Denia as it is stressful being there.
 - Outside the hotel, I see strange guys hanging around and I always have the sense I'm being followed.
+- Words from random conversations I have are posted on fake account profiles.
 - Inside the hotel, online, I am stalked continuously and I believe they get full access again to my new Spanish mobile at this time.
+- I have forgotten to block the camera and there is a significant message that describes something in the room or something I'm wearing
 - Around this time, I receive notification that the conservatory has banned mobiles from the building and I inform my friend about this.
+- I am extremely sexually aroused during this time.
+And it felt like the trumpet teacher was in my mind.
+- They must have managed to drug me somehow during this time.
+I was out of my mind.

 ### Novel events